jdevfullstack-tutorials/imac-review/README.md

 ## The Display Scaling
 The display scaling is really great.
-The way things there are scaled are exactly the size you expect.
+The way things were scaled are exactly the size you expect.

 Windows scaling is not that much for